Volunteer

 Forms:

-Fill in the applicable forms and send them to our Office [PO Box 343, Ellsworth, ME 04605] or to Director.HCHH@gmail.com.
+Fill in the applicable forms above and send them to our Office [PO Box 343, Ellsworth, ME 04605] or to Director.HCHH@gmail.com.
 Our staff will be in touch with you to discuss current opportunities based on the information provided on your application.
 (We apologize, we cannot accommodate drop-in volunteers at either our office or the construction site for reasons of scheduling and safety.)